gabmansur/fraud-detection-pyspark-pipeline/README.md

 Mia is the quiet CTO: she watches from her bench and judges your DAG decisions in silence.
 Coffee is the uncredited co-author of every function that works on the first try.

+📫 Reach out on [LinkedIn](https://linkedin.com/in/gabriellamansur) or [email](mailto:gabmansur@gmail.com) if you’d like to chat about the project or see how I approach real-world engineering challenges.